Sang-Yeong/sang-yeong.github.io/_featured_categories/resample.md

 layout: list

 # The title of the tag's page.
-title: Review
+title: Resampling Detection

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: review
+slug: resample

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  논문 리뷰
+  [2022 ACM MM] Transformer in Spectral Domain for Estimating Image Geometric Transformation 논문 작성 과정

 # (Optional) You can disable grouping posts by date.
 # no_groups: true